kohana/unittest/README.markdown

 And watch the gitorious magic...

 Of course you can always download the code from the [github project](http://github.com/BMatt/kohana-phpunit) as an archive.

+The following instructions will assume you've moved it to `modules/phpunit`, if you haven't then you should update all paths accordingly.

 Step 1: Enable this module in your bootstrap file